-What does it mean to be an intern?
+What it means to be an intern

 An internship is a learning adventure.
 Beyond learning about your field of study, you'll experience it first hand and come to know your career and your sense of place in it.
 You will learn skills and methods of successful job hunting, career exploration, networking, professional etiquette, and gain confidence in your intentions.
 You may also have the opportunity to work with state-of-the-art technology, earn letters of recommendation, discover future prospects and receive job offers.
 Your internship will guide you in your career decisions.